adjacentlink/emane-guide/guide/site/rf-pipe-radio-model.md

 transmission capacity of each node within the network.

-2. The RF Pipe radio model does not apply any in-band interference effects and as such, the use of negative SINR values within the PCR curve is valid only when the physical layer `nodemode` configuration value is set to `outofband` in order to raise the noise floor above the inherent receiver sensitivity.
+2. The RF Pipe radio model does not apply any in-band interference effects, and as such, the use of negative SINR values within the PCR curve is valid only when the physical layer `noisemode` configuration value is set to `outofband` in order to raise the noise floor above the inherent receiver sensitivity.